Select the “Listen Live” button above to listen for whales.

 If you don’t hear anything interesting live, you can learn to recognize common Salish Sea sounds or read about past events and acoustic analyses in the Orcasound blog.

-You may also browse through our collection of historic recordings from the five locations we have monitored over the years:
+You may also browse through our collection of historic recordings from the locations we monitored in the early years of the network:

 You can take a quick survey to help us improve!